Information about tort claims.

 The City of Albuquerque no longer insures Albuquerque-Bernalillo County Water Utility Authority Infrastructure.

 The Tort Claims Act provides that the state and its political subdivisions have immunity from legal liability, with specific exceptions.
 A list of these exceptions, where the City of Albuquerque may be held financially responsible, can be found in

 It is our job to make sure that you are fairly compensated if you have suffered property damage or personal injury in our areas of responsibility.
-We are responsible for City infrastructure and property, and we also insure ABCWUA facilities and infrastructure.
+We are responsible for City infrastructure and property.

 Areas of Possible Immunity